ziotom78/HPixLib/doc/source/drawing.rst

 Painting functions
 ------------------

-.. c:function:: double * hpix_bmp_trace_bitmap(const hpix_bmp_projection_t * proj, const hpix_map_t * map, double * min_value, double * max_value)
+.. c:function:: double * hpix_bmp_to_mollweide_proj(const hpix_bmp_projection_t * proj, const hpix_map_t * map, double * min_value, double * max_value)

-   This function creates a bitmap (rectangular array of numbers) representing *map*.
+   This function creates a bitmap (rectangular array of numbers) containing a Mollweide projection of *map*.
 The details of the projection are specified by the *proj* parameter (size of the bitmap, set of coordinates to be used and so on).
 The bitmap is an array of floating-point values, each using the same scale as in the original map (i.e. if the map represents a set of temperatures in Kelvin, then each pixel in the bitmap will be measured in Kelvin as well).

+   Note that the Mollweide projection must have an aspect ratio 2:1, i.e., the width of the image should be twice its height.
+HPixLib does not enforce such requirement on the width and height of the bitmap, as the true aspect ratio of the image depends on the pixel aspect ratio of the device where the bitmap will be displayed as well.
+However, a good rule of thumb is to pick a width which is roughly twice the height, as most of the display devices in use today have a pixel aspect ratio which is close to 1:1.

    When the bitmap returned by this function is no longer useful, you must free it using :c:func:`hpix_free`.